 We work with partner organisations in each country we visit.
 This ensures we provide employment opportunities within local communities, including our experienced local leaders.
 We minimise the negative impacts of travel and maximise the benefits to the regions we travel, through working with our ethical services providers.

 For any assistance prior to travel, please contact your travel agent.

-For assistance whilst you are travelling, please contact the local numbers listed in your travel itinerary, as your call will be received in the same time zone.
+For assistance whilst you are travelling, please contact the local numbers listed on this document or on your travel itinerary, as your call will be received in the same time zone.
 Alternatively, if you have already joined your tour, please direct your enquiries to your local tour leader.

 There are llamas in Lima.
 But there are no lemurs in Lima.
-Sat but true.
+Sad but true.
 Head to the Barranco district for a nightcap.

 Meals included: 2 breakfasts

 The Nazca Lines were created somewhere between 200BC and 600AD.
 See if you can spot the hummingbird, spider, monkey, fish, shark, llama and Mark Wahlberg (OK, maybe not Mark Wahlberg).

 She's known as Ciudad Blanca, but you can call her The White City.
 Arequipa has heaps of great coffee bars, a busy main square and live volcanoes that regularly puff white smoke.